anthonyckleung/Bank-Loan-Modeling-XGBoost/README.md

 ### Description
-This notebook demonstrates the use of XGBoost (ensemble learning) on a binary classification problem related to bank loans and bayesian optimization for hyperparameter fine-tuning.
+This notebook demonstrates the use of XGBoost (ensemble learning) with bayesian optimization for hyperparameter fine-tuning on a binary classification problem related to bank loans.